NickMozer/MastersThesis/README.md

 # MastersThesis
-All relevant code files and data of my Master's thesis are stored here.
+All relevant code files of my Master's thesis are stored here.
 The files names start with the same number as the method mentioned in the thesis.

 Here is the full list of files:
+- 421_Calculation_and_filtering_of_proteome_fcs
+- 422
-- 521_Calculation_and_filtering_of_proteome_fcs
+- 42
-- 522
+- 42